2.1 Material Accounting Policies

 2.1.4. d Derecognition of Property, Plant and Equipment

 The carrying amount of an item of property, plant and equipment is derecognized on disposal or when no future economic benefits are expected from its use or disposal.
-The gain or loss from the derecognition of an item of property, plant and equipment is recognised in profit or loss when the item is derecognized.
+The gain or loss from the derecognition of an item of property, plant and equipment is recognized in profit or loss when the item is derecognized.

 2.1.5 Leases